Wilhelmina Marguerita Crosson: Career

-She also recommends the teaching of African-American history, presenting the achievements of African Americans such as Harriet Tubman alongside those of whites, proposing that this would "...make the Negro child strive to lift his race to higher levels, and the white child feel that the Negro race has played its part in the making of America."
+She recommended the teaching of African-American history, presenting the achievements of African Americans such as Harriet Tubman alongside those of whites, proposing that this would "...make the Negro child strive to lift his race to higher levels, and the white child feel that the Negro race has played its part in the making of America."

-In 1945 she took a sabbatical to study intercultural education in Mexico's public schools for the Association for the Study of Negro Life and History.
+In 1945, she took a sabbatical to study intercultural education in Mexico's public schools for the Association for the Study of Negro Life and History.
 Crosson was one of the few women to be given a field assignment for the ASNLH in those days, and was later elected to its executive council.
 Upon her return, she began teaching at the all-black Hyde School in Roxbury, where she made many changes in the curriculum and inspired a love of reading in her students.
 She also volunteered as a Sunday school teacher at the Twelfth Baptist Church, and taught black history lessons on Saturdays.

 Crosson became president of the Palmer Memorial Institute, an all-black preparatory school in Sedalia, North Carolina, in 1952.
 She established many new programs at the school and obtained funding from the government and the Ford Foundation.
 She retired in 1966.
 In 1968 she worked with North Carolina College developing a training program for Peace Corps volunteers on assignment in Liberia.
 In 1970 she returned to Boston, where she did volunteer work in homeless shelters and as a tutor.
 She died at the age of 91 at her home in the South End of Boston.